Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-05-16-raphael-post.md

 On the other hand is the high GPU usage for the training.
 The model was trained on 1,000 NVIDIA A100s for two months, so in total about 1.46 million A100 GPU hours, in comparison Stable Diffusion was trained for about 150,000 A100 GPU hours [[13]](#13).
 So the GPU usage for the training of RAPHAEL was about 10x the GPU usage for Stable Diffusion. \
 Another advantage is that MoE Architectures make the models more efficient during inference due to sparse assignements. \
 The fact that the model is not open source is also a drawback, since it reduces the benefit for the research community.

+A possible future improvement is to enable the model to generate not only images but also videos like OpenAI did with Sora.
+The generation of videos would open completely new usecases for the model.

+To sum it up RAPHAEL can generate images with accurate text representation, accurate reflection of concepts and aesthetic appeal beating competitors like Stable Diffusion or Dall-E2.

 References
 ======